tabitha-rowland/hatstravaganza/README.md

 Installation is as easy as any other Stardew Valley mod.
 Use SMAPI to download and install or manually place the folder into your Stardew Valley mods subfolder.

 ### Adding Your Own Hats
-**Requirements:** a **16x64** png file of your hat art including 4 rederings of the hat.
+**Requirements:** a **16x64** png file of your hat art including 4 renderings of the hat.
 The png is made of 4 16x16 squares.
 These follow the following order: front, left side, back, right side.

 To add your own hat art to the game,
 1. Exit the game if open.